We use cookies to ensure that we give you the best experience on our website. By using this website you agree to the Privacy Policy and Terms of Use.

 Our Science

 Based upon Tvardi’s founders’ seminal work and deep understanding of the transcription factor, STAT3, Tvardi has designed an innovative approach to directly inhibit STAT3, a highly validated, yet historically undruggable target.
 Leveraging this expertise, Tvardi is developing a pipeline of STAT3 inhibitors with a differentiated mechanism of action and convenient oral dosing.
-Tvardi’s lead product candidate, TTI-101, is currently in Phase 2 clinical development for the treatment of fibrosis-driven diseases, with an initial focus on idiopathic pulmonary fibrosis (IPF), and hepatocellular carcinoma (HCC).
+The company is conducting clinical trials with TTI-101 in hepatocellular carcinoma (NCT05440708) and TTI-109 in healthy volunteers.

 The STAT3 pathway associated with fibrosis-driven diseases can be broadly defined by a dual mechanism of action: intrinsic activity (within proliferative cells and the ECM) and extrinsic activity (within the immune system).
 Intrinsically (within proliferative cells and the ECM), pY-STAT3 increases cell proliferation and survival and promotes the deposition of ECM proteins, while extrinsically (within the immune system), pY-STAT3 contributes to immune suppression.
 Increased levels of extrinsic and intrinsic pY-STAT3 signaling result in fibrosis-driven diseases, including but not limited to IPF, HCC and systemic sclerosis (SSc).